Office of Marketing and Communications

 Construction Ready Training Program Expands into Savannah in March

 SAVANNAH (March 13) – The Construction Education Foundation of Georgia (CEFGA) is expanding its Construction Ready program into the Savannah region.
 Construction Ready takes Georgians through a free, 20-day construction education program that includes training, credentialing and job placement.
-The first Savannah course begins in May.
+The first Savannah course begins on May 17.
 For more information and to register, visit constructionready.org/newcareer.

 "We are excited to welcome this needed opportunity to Savannah," said Mayor Van Johnson.
 "We want to help our residents attain the necessary job skills that lead them to future high-wage opportunities, and we believe Construction Ready will do just that.
 If you're looking for a job, don't miss this free opportunity to set yourself up for long-term success."